Website Ducks Unlimited Canada

 Pay: $18-22 per hour (commensurate with experience), 35-hour workweeks (plus 4% vacation pay)

 Working for DUC is a career highlight for many staff.
 Let us know if making a difference is important to you.

 If you are interested in this opportunity, please submit your application through our online career center for confidential consideration.

 Ducks Unlimited Canada (DUC) is the leader in wetland conservation.
-A registered charity, DUC partners with government, industry, non-profit organizations and landowners and Indigenous Peoples to conserve wetlands that are critical to waterfowl, wildlife and the environment.
+A registered charity, DUC partners with government, industry, non-profit organizations, landowners, and Indigenous Peoples to conserve wetlands that are critical to waterfowl, wildlife, and the environment.